Cranberry Persimmon Salsa Recipe

-- 1 cup fresh cranberries
+- 1 cup Fresh cranberries

-- 2-3 tbsp rice wine vinegar unseasoned
+- 2-3 tbsp Rice wine vinegar unseasoned

-- 1/4 cup diced red onion
+- 1/4 cup Red onion finely chopped*

-- 1/4 cup chopped cilantro leaves
+- 1/4 cup Cilantro leaves roughly chopped

 - 1/4 Serrano or Jalapeño pepper seeded and minced

-- sea salt to taste
+- Sea salt to taste

-- 4 tbsp fresh lime juice or to taste
+- 4 tbsp Fresh lime juice or to taste

 - Cook cranberries very gently in sweet rice wine vinegar until skins pop.
 Monitor fluid level carefully.